Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Matches item
 - Webs are now igniteable
 - Fixed a bug where you could pick up more than 5 items if the item was stackable.
+- All fire spells can now ignite things